 ENG111.
-All students must be enrolled in ENG111, ENG112, or ENG115 until they have successfully completed the freshman writing sequence.
+All students must be enrolled in ENG111 and ENG112 until they have successfully completed the freshman writing sequence.

 ENG196: Topics in World Literature

 Chronological survey of no fewer than three successive periods of literature.
 Topic and specific course content to be determined by professor and announced at advanced registration.
 Offered exclusively as a Foundations 112 course.